 How to find files which has been modified less than one day, minute or hour in Unix:

-unix find command tutorialfind -mtime is used to search files based upon modification time.
+find -mtime is used to search files based upon modification time.
 This is infact my favorite find command tips while looking out some production issues just to check which files have been modified recently, could be likely cause of issue, believe me it helps a lot and many a times gives you enough hint of any problem due to intended or unintended file change.
 Along with –mtime, there are two more options related to time, find -atime which denote last accessed time of file and find –ctime denotes last changed time. + sign is used to search for greater than, - sign is used to search for less than and without sign is used for exact.
 For example find –mtime -1 will search all files which has been modified

 javin@testenv1 ~/java : find . -mtime -1 (find all the files modified less than 1 day)